 03 of 05

 Gardens in warm areas (Zones 8 and up) hit their stride when northern gardens start winding down.
-You've had to listen to garden chatter all summer, while the sun backed down on your soil.
+You've had to listen to garden chatter all summer, while the sun baked down on your soil.
 Fall is your optimal gardening season and it can stretch all the way into spring.
 Your cool season is still a few months away, but give some thought to succession planting and filling in the gaps, as the tender crops fade.
 The lists collected here are planting dates and schedules provided by Cooperative Extensions from various states.
 Get your seeds and seedlings ready to go.

 04 of 05